SATELLITE 2025 Recap: A Growing Show, Emerging Tech, and Key Takeaways

 1741893892337A Growing Exhibit Hall, Despite Some Changes in Attendees

 From the perspective of Chris Steph, Director of Sales & Marketing at Radeus Labs, this year’s event felt bigger in terms of exhibitor presence.
-While the official numbers weren’t confirmed, there was a clear increase in antenna providers and smaller technology firms showcasing new innovations.
+While the official numbers weren’t confirmed, there was a clear increase in antenna providers and smaller technology firms showcasing new innovations and custom antenna systems.

 This year was also Radeus Labs' first time introducing their computing products at SATELLITE, an area that generated significant interest from industry professionals looking for crossover applications into the satcom sector.